What is Scar Camouflage?

-- Healed and no longer pink or changing color: Your scar should be at least 9 to 12 months old with stable color.
-If it is red or pink or still changing color, the tissue may still be healing.
-A reputable, experienced medical tattooist will not work prematurely on scar tissue because it may cause further damage to the skin.
+- Healed and no longer pink or changing color: Your scar should be at least be 12 months old with stable color.
+If it is red or pink or still changing color the scar tissue may still be healing.
+A reputable, experienced medical tattoo artist will not work prematurely on scar tissue because it may cause further damage to the skin.

 - Smooth and relatively flat: Camouflage tattooing cannot disguise or correct extreme changes in skin texture.
-If your scar or skin area is bumpy or raised, the process may not be effective.
-If you have any skin surface irregularity, please consult with a Dermatologist or Plastic Surgeon first to see if any type of medical treatments can first improve the skin texture.
+If your scar tissue or surface area is irregular or raised, the process may not be effective.
+You may consider scar revision treatments to smooth out the scar prior to scar camouflage.